Louis3797/Lispy-Dungeon/ESCAPE_ROOM_DSL_DOCUMENTATION.md

 -   Starting position (`start_x`, `start_y`) is optional - will use random floor tile if not specified
 -   Character class determines combat style, starting skills, and stats
 -   Both classes have full combat capabilities to fight hostile mobs
+-   Custom stats override class defaults - useful for difficulty balancing
+-   If a custom stat is not specified, the class default value is used
+-   Custom stats allow creating glass cannon builds (high offense, low defense) or tank builds (high defense)

 ---